top of page

 HomeCooked top page.png

-A time efficient application that tackles food waste.
+Designing a time efficient application that tackles food waste.

 Role